// mock server

 Before You Start

-Starting the Mock Server
+Starting the Server

-4. Review generated routes and response settings
+3. Review generated routes and their default response settings

-5. Click Start Server
+4. Click Start Server

 How Responses Are Generated

-Customizing Endpoints
+Customising Endpoints

-2. Adjust the response status if needed
+2. Change the response status code if needed

-Testing Against the Mock Server
+Testing Against the Mock

 GET http://localhost:3000/users